NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 Tiny project 11: Pychain
 	Create in python a simple blockchain (as an exercise). -details and what will it be used for, to be determined- [Ice box - Waiting to work on it]

+Tiny project 12: rename.py
+	Create in python an automating renaming multiple files script in a given directory.

 #################################################################################################################
 EXERCICES OCR: